 In August last year, the Department of Energy and Climate Change announced the government’s intention to review the Feed-in Tariff scheme.
 The subsequent reductions in the Feed-in Tariff affect all solar installations commissioned after 1st Jan 2016.
-However, the changes will not affect our second community share offer.
+However, the changes did not affect our second community share offer.
 This is because SELCE has ‘pre-registered’ all installations in its two solar energy projects (2015 and 2016).

 Pre-registration is a facility that allows community benefit societies such as SELCE to receive a guaranteed tariff rate that is valid for one year from the pre-registration application date.
 SELCE successfully applied for pre-registration for installations on all of the buildings in our second share offer.
 So, in short, we have secured a viable tariff rate that was available in September last year.
 The reduction in solar subsidies won’t affect this project unless SELCE fails to install the solar panels before the pre-registration period has elapsed (September this year).
 We now have considerable experience of installing solar arrays on community buildings and we are confident that we will meet this pre-registration deadline for the buildings in our second share offer.